Best Food for Cocker Spaniel

 Cocker Spaniel Nutritional Profile

-Dietary planning for Cocker Spaniel starts with understanding this breed's Medium (20-30 lbs) physique and gentle character.
+A useful diet plan for a Cocker Spaniel works backward from the breed's Medium (20-30 lbs) build and gentle personality, both drive caloric needs and ingredient priorities.
 Over a 10-14 years lifespan, the right nutrition foundation prevents many common health issues.
 Cocker Spaniel dogs with moderate (1 hour daily) exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this breed, with fat content adjusted for activity level.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Cocker Spaniel to maintain coat health and joint function.

 Life-Stage Feeding Guide for Cocker Spaniel